Cadet College Hasan Abdal: Wings

-Student life
+Student Life

 Students attending Cadet College, Hasan Abdal, are called cadets.

 The college prepares boys for the secondary school and intermediate examinations conducted by the Rawalpindi Board of Intermediate and Secondary Education, and also for the General Certificate of Education 'O' Levels and 'A' Levels, which follow a similar format to the GCSEs and 'A' levels used in the UK.
-Some cadets study for Matriculation or F.Sc. (both pre-medical and pre-engineering).
+Matriculation and F.Sc were offered in college since its inception but with the 71st Entry (Intake of 2024) only 'O' Levels was offered.
 English, Urdu, Islamiyat, Pakistan Studies, Mathematics, Physics, Chemistry, and Biology are compulsory at each level; some other subjects (e.g. Computer Science) are offered within the different levels.

 Fitness activities include gymnastics, jogging, and athletics.
 Sports time is held in the evenings on weekdays.
 Cadets take part in sports such as basketball, field hockey, football, horse riding, squash, swimming, tennis, and volleyball.
 Students are also taught drill.

 Classes are conducted in the morning and preps (individual silent study periods) at night.
 The routine is a structured daily regime to promote maximum performance by the students.